Ship breaking: History

 Wooden-hulled ships were simply set on fire or "conveniently sunk".
-In Tudor times (1485–1603), ships were dismantled and the timber re-used.
+In Tudor times (1485–1603), ships were dismantled and the timber reused.
 This procedure was no longer applicable with the advent of metal-hulled boats in the 19th century.

-In 1880 Denny Brothers of Dumbarton used forgings made from scrap maritime steel in their shipbuilding.
+In 1880, Denny Brothers of Dumbarton used forgings made from scrap maritime steel in their shipbuilding.
 Many other nations began to purchase British ships for scrap by the late 19th century, including Germany, Italy, the Netherlands and Japan.
 The Italian industry started in 1892, and the Japanese industry after the passing of an 1896 law to subsidise native shipbuilding.

 After suffering damage or disaster, liner operators did not want the name of a broken ship to tarnish the brand of their passenger services.
 Many Victorian ships made their final voyages with the final letter of their name chipped off.